jackyzha0/jackyzha0.github.io/content/thoughts/a-new-darpa.md

 As of now, there are no good spaces to work on long-term (think 10+ years in the future) research to enable the visions of the future.
 Also, is long-term innovation just [infrastructure](thoughts/infrastructure.md)?

+Limitations of private companies and startups
+- You spend less than what you make (for sake of profit)
+- Trade-off between intellectually interesting and profitable (? debatable but generally true)

 Can we move away from depending completely on only one of
 1. Government funding
 2. Market Influence